AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 If the target has features that make fuzzing more difficult, e.g. checksums, HMAC, etc. then modify the source code so that checks for these values are removed.
-This can even be done safely for source code used in operational products by eliminating these checks within these AFL specific blocks:
+This can even be done safely for source code used in operational products by eliminating these checks within these AFL++ specific blocks:

 ```
 #ifdef FUZZING_BUILD_MODE_UNSAFE_FOR_PRODUCTION